-- Modules 1 2 It is suggested that the minimum number of study hours for each of these modules should be around 120 hours - Module 3 It is suggested that the minimum number of study hours for this module should be around 150 hours

-Modules 4 - 7 It is suggested that the minimum number of study hours for each of these modules should be around 180 hours
+- Modules 1 2 It is suggested that the minimum number of study hours for each of these modules should be around 120 hours - Module 3 It is suggested that the minimum number of study hours for this module should be around 150 hours - Modules 4 7 It is suggested that the minimum number of study hours for each of these modules should be around 180 hours

-Neither the IG Secretariat nor any member of the P&IQ Subcommittee can provide any form of training or mentoring.
-Any requests for such assistance or questions over the text should be addressed to a candidate's own training manager or line manager.
+Neither the IG Secretariat nor the P&IQ Subcommittee can provide any form of training or mentoring.
+Any requests for such assistance or questions over the text should be addressed to a candidate's own L&D department.